 This is another way of saying the number of new cancer cases in a certain group of people.
 In the U.S., the number of new cancer cases per year has been falling slowly for more than a decade.
 Incidence rates give an important but incomplete picture of cancer.
 For example, cancer incidence can go up if more people are getting screened.
 Such was the case during the early 1990s, when incidences of prostate cancer in men surged after widespread testing.

-An estimated 1.81 million people in the U.S. are expected to be diagnosed with cancer in 2020.
-About 606,000 people are expected to die from any type of cancer.
+An estimated 1.9 million people in the U.S. were expected to be diagnosed with cancer in 2022.
+About 609,000 people were expected to die from any type of cancer that year.
 Cancer death rates have improved steadily since the early 1990s.

 About four out of 10 Americans will have cancer at some point in their lifetime.